Treats schizophrenia (a mental disorder). Used alone or together with other medicines to treat patients with schizoaffective disorder.

 Warnings While Using This Medicine

 - This medicine may cause an increase in your blood sugar.
-If you have diabetes, you may need to check your blood sugar more often.
+If you or your child have diabetes, you may need to check your blood sugar more often.
 If you are using a medicine for diabetes, your doctor may need to change your dose.

 - This medicine is not approved to treat behavior disorders in older people who have dementia.
 Using this medicine to treat this problem could increase the risk of death.
 This risk has not been shown for the approved uses of this medicine.